connernilsen/image-finder/README.md

 - Difference Hashing
   - Creates a hash based on the color gradient across an image.
 Each color in a row is compared to the color directly next to it, and bit values represent a positive or negative change.
-A faster one with high precision.
+A faster algorithm with high precision (not as fast as average, but not as precise as perceptual -- a good in-between).

 Comparisons are done between the hashes using a [Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance).